CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 ### The Supplement
 Supplement to the Manual of Orthic Shorthand [Orthographic Cursive], \
-Hugh L Callendar, 1982.\
+Hugh L Callendar, 1892.\
 https://orthic.shorthand.fun/supplement \
 > It is now nearly a year since the publication of Orthographic Cursive.
 The approval with which it has been greeted on all sides has more than fulfilled the author’s expectations, and repaid him for the years which he has spent in the endeavour to devise a system of shorthand sufficiently simple for general use.
 > …
 > The object of the following pages is to supply fuller explanation and illustration of the methods of abbreviation given in the Manual as ‘Hints for the Reporting Style’ and to provide advanced writers of the system with additional matter for exercise and reading practice.
-This book moves many rules from Reporting to Ordinary, and adds abbreviations.
+This book moves many rules from Reporting to Ordinary, and adds more abbreviations.

 ### Teaching (Parts 1 and 2)
 The Teaching of Orthic Shorthand: A series of lessons for the use of teachers and students of Orthographic shorthand (Callendar's system), \